estate planning lawyers

 You can use a deed to transfer property to someone (an individual or organization) without going through the probate process or creating a trust.
 If you choose, you can also establish a trust and transfer your property to the trust using a deed.

-A lady bird deed enables you to own and live in your house now, but have it automatically pass to someone else of your choosing upon your death.
+Lady Bird Deeds and Transfer on Death Deeds (TODDs) enable you to own and live in your house now, but have it automatically pass to someone else of your choosing upon your death.
+Having one of these deeds will also help you protect your home from the Medicaid Estate Recovery Program.

 Powers of Attorney